 - High efficiency LED lighting with automatic lighting control

 - Four private use restrooms, two with showers

-The Future of 10 S. Shumway
+The Next Chapter for 10 S. Shumway

 Robinson.
 (1999, November 2).
 Former Theater Recalls Memories.
 Kane County Chronicle, Unknown.